 Where 4ge Fits

-An AI IDE can index your existing code perfectly, but it cannot index the ideas, edge cases, and business logic that have not yet been codified.
-If you ask Cursor to "build an authentication middleware," it will write excellent code.
-But if you did not explicitly tell it how to handle your specific company's edge cases for expired tokens, it will guess, and it will usually guess wrong.
+But here's the thing both tools share: neither can index what's in your PM's head.
+An AI IDE can index existing code perfectly.
+It can't index edge cases and business logic that haven't been written yet.
+If you ask Cursor to "build authentication middleware," it'll write solid code.
+But if you didn't explicitly tell it how your company handles expired tokens — it'll guess.
+And it usually guesses wrong.

-This is precisely why 4ge exists.
-Instead of typing massive, brittle prompts into Cursor or Windsurf, you use 4ge's visual canvas to map out your user flows, edge cases, and acceptance criteria.
-4ge then generates a highly structured, context-rich Markdown blueprint that you feed directly to your AI IDE.
+That's why 4ge exists.
+Instead of typing massive, brittle prompts into Cursor or Windsurf, you use 4ge's visual canvas to map out user flows, edge cases, and acceptance criteria.
+4ge generates structured, context-rich Markdown that you feed straight to your AI IDE.

-When Cursor or Windsurf has a 4ge blueprint, you stop managing chaos and start forging excellence.
-The AI receives the complete business context, edge case handling, and acceptance criteria it needs to generate production-ready code on the first attempt.
+When Cursor or Windsurf has a 4ge spec, the AI gets the business context, edge case handling, and acceptance criteria it needs to generate production-ready code on the first attempt.
+First attempt — not fourth.

 Verdict and Recommendation